-The town of Eatonville became incorporated this week in 1887.
-The history behind this Central Florida community is incredibly fascinating.
+The history behind the Central Florida community of Eatonville is incredibly fascinating.

-Located just a few miles north of Orlando, Eatonville was founded by three Union officers: Captain Josiah Eaton, Captain Lewis Lawrence and another officer whose name is unknown.
+Located just a few miles north of Orlando, Eatonville was founded by three Union officers: Captain Josiah Eaton, Captain Lewis Lawrence, and another officer whose name is unknown.
 Captain Eaton and the other two officers developed the land around Lake Maitland, thus establishing what we all know today as the City of Maitland.
-Many people were hired to help clear the lands and a community popped up beside Maitland where these workers lived.
+Many people helped clear the lands and a community popped up beside Maitland where these workers lived.

 By 1887, the African-American settlers in Maitland became interested in establishing their own town.
 An all-African-American town appeared to have initially been a dream of Joseph E. Clarke, but he was unsuccessful in his attempts to purchase land for that purpose.